Oil Painting Techniques. What are they? Why learn them?

 modeling and made for a more realistic picture.
 It has since become the

 medium of choice for most artists from the 16th Century till today.

 Artist's that paint in oils are going to find one of the broadest color and tonal ranges of any medium, and unlike most water based products, will not change in color intensity or value after drying.
 In other words, what you see is what you get!

 You can achieve the richest dark's than any medium while exploiting similar effects of transparent glazes found in watercolor, tempera and acrylics.

 Great painting is still an art, and not a science.
 And each artist will find certain things work better than others.
-My job here is simply to pass down the oil painting techniques I use, and have learned over the last 30 some odd years.
-And also discover and show to you other oil painting techniques other artist's use in their endeavors to create beauty.
+This site here is simply to pass down the oil painting techniques I use, and have learned over the last 30 some odd years.
+And also discover and show to you other oil painting techniques other artists use in their endeavors to create beauty.

 If you're like me, you've got hundreds of site's categorized in nice folders by subject.
 What I've found however, is a handful of sites that I would call my true favorites and visit regularly.
 The rest end up in their neat little folder and forgotten about unless I really have extra time to hunt them down again.

 Honestly, when was the last time you cleaned up your favorites and bookmarked web sites?

 Some of these sites (like my web-gurus') are really important to me because of the reference information they contain.
 What I really like about these sites is they send periodic emails of new things, or simply a friendly hello.

 I try to emulate this in my monthly e-zine with new information, or just a friendly reminder of the important reference material located here on Easy Oil Painting.
 Won't you join our group?